antonrh/anydi/docs/extensions/typer.md

 anydi.ext.typer.install(app, container)
 ```

-Async commands work seamlessly with dependency injection, and you can mix both sync and async commands in the same application.
+Async commands work with dependency injection seamlessly.
+You can mix both sync and async commands in the same application.

-## Multiple Dependencies
+## Multiple dependencies

-You can inject multiple dependencies into a single command:
+You can inject multiple dependencies into one command:

 ```python
 from typing import Annotated